erthalion/git-fun-commit/README.md

 ```bash
 sudo make install
 ```
-Deinstallation:
+Uninstallation:
 ```bash
 sudo make uninstall
 ```
-It will be copy the binary git-fun-commit into <b>/usr/local/bin</b> and create the directory <b>/usr/local/share/git-fun-commit</b>.
-This directory will be contain all available ascii arts, and you can add your own arts of course.
+It will copy the binary git-fun-commit into <b>/usr/local/bin</b> and create the directory <b>/usr/local/share/git-fun-commit</b>.
+This directory will contain all available ascii arts, and you can add your own arts of course.

 General syntax of this command:
 ```bash
 git fun-commit "{actual commit message}" {art_file_name}
 ```

-Enjoy and be careful)
+Enjoy and be careful =)